Mih-Nig-Afe/SocialVision-Facial-Recognition-Search/docs/DEMONSTRATION_GUIDE.md

 **Steps to Demonstrate:**

 1. **Go to "🔎 Search" tab**
-   - Explain: "This is our search interface"
+   - Explain: "This is our search interface" (mention the backend logs show which upscaler ran and how many tiles were used)

 2. **Upload a query image**
    - Use an image similar to one you added